 - 3 green onion, chopped (Include only the green parts for Low FODMAP)

 - 2 cups grated cheese (such as cheddar or mozzarella)

 - 6 wraps (if Low FODMAP, we use the rice-based wraps as they fold nicely)

 - If do not have leftover rice, follow instructions on packaging to make 2 cups of cooked rice.

 - Line baking sheet with tin foil and preheat oven to 350 degrees F.

 - Peel butternut squash.
-Dice butternut squash, red and orange pepper and place on lined baking sheet trying to keep the squash separate.
+Dice butternut squash, green and orange pepper and place on lined baking sheet trying to keep the squash separate.

 - Add 2 tbsp. of canola oil and mix so that all food is lightly coated.

 - Roast in the oven for 10 minutes.